Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics: Minimal gates and tube of typical trajectories

 Since $\ell_2\ge\ell^*$, it follows that $H_\text{neg}(\sigma)>H_\text{neg}(\eta_2)$.

-Since by flipping to $1$ (resp.~$s$) the vertex centered in a tile as depicted in Figure \ref{figmattonelleneg}(a), (d) (resp.~(e)), the energy increase is largest than or equal to $2+h$, it follows that \eqref{claimonetube} is satisfied. $ $\\
+Since by flipping to $1$ (resp.~$s$) the vertex centered in a tile of type (a), (d) (resp.~(e)), the energy increase is largest than or equal to $2+h$, it follows that \eqref{claimonetubethree} is satisfied. $ $